BE-Network/terraform-provider-verity/openapi/docs/ConfigPutRequestTenantTenantName.md

 `func (o *ConfigPutRequestTenantTenantName) HasDefaultOriginate() bool`

 HasDefaultOriginate returns a boolean if a field has been set.

+### GetDhcpRelaySourceIpv4sSubnet

+`func (o *ConfigPutRequestTenantTenantName) GetDhcpRelaySourceIpv4sSubnet() string`

+GetDhcpRelaySourceIpv4sSubnet returns the DhcpRelaySourceIpv4sSubnet field if non-nil, zero value otherwise.

+### GetDhcpRelaySourceIpv4sSubnetOk

+`func (o *ConfigPutRequestTenantTenantName) GetDhcpRelaySourceIpv4sSubnetOk() (*string, bool)`

+GetDhcpRelaySourceIpv4sSubnetOk returns a tuple with the DhcpRelaySourceIpv4sSubnet field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDhcpRelaySourceIpv4sSubnet

+`func (o *ConfigPutRequestTenantTenantName) SetDhcpRelaySourceIpv4sSubnet(v string)`

+SetDhcpRelaySourceIpv4sSubnet sets DhcpRelaySourceIpv4sSubnet field to given value.

+### HasDhcpRelaySourceIpv4sSubnet

+`func (o *ConfigPutRequestTenantTenantName) HasDhcpRelaySourceIpv4sSubnet() bool`

+HasDhcpRelaySourceIpv4sSubnet returns a boolean if a field has been set.

+### GetDhcpRelaySourceIpv6sSubnet

+`func (o *ConfigPutRequestTenantTenantName) GetDhcpRelaySourceIpv6sSubnet() string`

+GetDhcpRelaySourceIpv6sSubnet returns the DhcpRelaySourceIpv6sSubnet field if non-nil, zero value otherwise.

+### GetDhcpRelaySourceIpv6sSubnetOk

+`func (o *ConfigPutRequestTenantTenantName) GetDhcpRelaySourceIpv6sSubnetOk() (*string, bool)`

+GetDhcpRelaySourceIpv6sSubnetOk returns a tuple with the DhcpRelaySourceIpv6sSubnet field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDhcpRelaySourceIpv6sSubnet

+`func (o *ConfigPutRequestTenantTenantName) SetDhcpRelaySourceIpv6sSubnet(v string)`

+SetDhcpRelaySourceIpv6sSubnet sets DhcpRelaySourceIpv6sSubnet field to given value.

+### HasDhcpRelaySourceIpv6sSubnet

+`func (o *ConfigPutRequestTenantTenantName) HasDhcpRelaySourceIpv6sSubnet() bool`

+HasDhcpRelaySourceIpv6sSubnet returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)